vikassri/vikassri.github.io/_posts/2020-07-23-OpenCV-Basics-1.md

 | -------------------------------------- | :-------------------------------------: | :------------------------------------: |
 | ![img](../../resource/opencv/bird.jpg) | ![img](../../resource/opencv/birdg.jpg) | ![img](../../resource/opencv/bird.jpg) |

-First, We will stack only colored images togethers and for this we will be using numpy for stacking horizontal and vertical.
+First, We will stack only colored images together and for this we will use numpy for stacking horizontal and vertical.

 ```python
 import cv2